310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori2 %}
 You watch *way* too much tokusatsu, Senpai.

-(My phone’s been buzzing for a while now...
-Ohh, I see—I got a bunch of missed calls from Shinobu-kun and Tetora-kun...)
+(My phone’s been buzzing for a while now… Ohh, I see—I got a bunch of missed calls from Shinobu-kun and Tetora-kun…)

-(What’s wrong...?
-I got angry at them for basically pushing the role of talking with our seniors on me, so I haven’t been checking HoldHands that much...)
+(What’s wrong…?
+I got angry at them for basically pushing the role of talking with our seniors on me, so I haven’t been checking HoldHands that much…)

-(But there’s so many missed calls here...
-What’s going on...?
-There’s no way it’s something as serious as someone dying or an enemy invasion, so what gives...?)
+(But there’s so many missed calls here… What’s going on…?
+There’s no way it’s something as serious as someone dying or an enemy invasion, so what gives…?)

 {% endbubble %}
 ## Chapter 6